alpacahq/pipeline-live/migration.md

 ```

 Of course, the builtin factor classes in the original zipline are mostly
-pure functions and take input explicitly, so if you give the correct
+pure functions and take inputs explicitly, so if you give the correct
-input, they also work with this `USEquityPricing`.
+ones, they also work with this `USEquityPricing`.

 ```py
 from zipline.pipeline.factors import AverageDollarVolume